 77-570 Citizen complained that he had been treated inappropriately in making a bid to DEQ in that DEQ had not followed proper procedures under state and federal law in awarding bids for the work.
 CA/O did extensive research into DEQ's files and interviewed appropriate personnel at DEQ and found that citizen's complaint had not been substantiated.
-All procedures of state law had been followed and so far as CA/O could determine federal procedures had been followed as well.
+All procedures of state law had been followed and so as well.

 77-573 A citizen complained that the Board of Psychology Examiners was denying him a license without reason.
 CA/O's investigation revealed that the Psychology Board had invited the citizen to discuss his particular situation because they had received some unfavorable information about him.
 There was disagreement by the citizen with the allegation that he refused to meet with the board.
 The citizen then left the state and was taking no action on the case.
-Upon his return, he raised the issue with his state representative who contacted CA/O. CA/O advised the citizen that this was within the board's discretionary authority and urged the citizen to meet with the board.
+Upon his return, he raised the advised the citizen that this was within the board's discretionary authority and urged the citizen to meet with the board.

-77-575 Citizen complained that a state trooper after giving him a traffic citation would not release his vehicle due to a questionable title.
-A/O spoke with the sheriff who was holding the vehicle, who told CA/O the vehicle was in a dangerously poor condition.
+77-575 Citizen complained that a state trooper after giving him a traffic citation would not release his vehicle due to a question-who told CA/O spoke with the sheriff who was holding the vehicle who told CA/O the vehicle was in a dangerously poor condition.
 When stopped, the citizen had titles to six vehicles in his possession and the questionable nature of his own vehicle was ample reason for detainment.
 However, his vehicle was identified and he was allowed to continue.

 77-589 Citizens purchased a business which included a truck.
 However, when they attempted to register the truck in their name, they found that the seller had obtained a duplicate title to the truck and then transferred the truck from the business to himself.
-CA/O worked with DOT, Motor Vehicle Registration Division, and determined that the bonding provisions under Section 321 would not apply as there was not enough evidence for the department to go to the bonding provision.
+CA/O worked with DOT, Motor Vehicle Registration Division, and determined that the bonding provisions under Section 321 would not to the bonding provision.
 The citizens were advised to take private legal action against this person.

 77-590 A tribal representative from the Mesquakie Indian Settlement called CA/O and asked if a school tax could be imposed upon an Indian resident's mobile home or whether that taxing was precluded by a recent U.S. Supreme Court decision.
 That decision stated that state and county governments could not tax Indian persons and property on Indian lands.
 CA/O researched the matter and reported back to the complainant of DOR's position that the school tax was a use tax, therefore, not subject to the court decision.
-CA/O contacted a BIA attorney who stated the use tax issue was being litigated in another state.
-It is assumed, therefore, that the court decision would resolve this question.
+CA/O contacted a BIA attorney who stated the use tax fore, that the court decision would resolve this question.

-77-605 CA/O was contacted by an inmate at IMR in reference to the fact that he had been transferred from ISP to ISMF and subsequently to IMR and that items of his personal property were now in all three of these institutions.
-CA/O brought this matter to the attention of the warden at IMR and asked that this inmate be given all of his property as a result of a search by the IMR staff.
-This was done.
+77-605 CA/O was contacted by an inmate at IMR in reference to the fact that he had been transferred from ISP to ISMF and subsequently to IMR and that items of his personal property were now the attention of these institutions.
+CA/O brought this matter to given all of his property as a result of a search by the IMR staff.

 77-606 An inmate at ISP contacted CA/O alleging that he had been justified in escaping from RRC as a result of coercion from a correctional officer attempting to sell him narcotics.
-CA/O investigated and found that this inmate had in fact escaped because he had been detected in drug use himself.
+CA/O inhe had been detected in drug use himself.
 CA/O noted that his complaint against the correctional employee was extremely serious.
 As a result a polygraph test was arranged.
-The test revealed that this inmate was untruthful and CA/O formally reported to the Board of Parole on the matter.
+The test revealed that of Parole on the matter.